takashiyoshida/QLColorCode/README.md

 This is a Quick Look plugin that renders source code with syntax highlighting, using the Highlight library: <http://www.andre-simon.de/index.html>

-To install the plugin, just drag it to /Library/QuickLook or ~/Library/QuickLook.
+To install the plugin, just drag it to `/Library/QuickLook` or `~/Library/QuickLook`.
 You may need to create that folder if it doesn't already exist.

-If you want to configure QLColorCode, there are several "defaults" commands that could be useful:
+If you want to configure `QLColorCode`, there are several "defaults" commands that could be useful:

-Setting the text encoding (default is UTF-8).
+Setting the text encoding (default is `UTF-8`).
 Two settings are required.
 The first sets Highlight's encoding, the second sets Webkit's:

     defaults write org.n8gray.QLColorCode textEncoding UTF-16
     defaults write org.n8gray.QLColorCode webkitTextEncoding UTF-16

 Setting the font:

     defaults write org.n8gray.QLColorCode font Monaco

 the font size:

     defaults write org.n8gray.QLColorCode fontSizePoints 9

 the color style (see http://www.andre-simon.de/dokuwiki/doku.php?id=theme_examples or try slateGreen to see how I roll.
 Also included are solarized-light and solarized-dark as seen at http://ethanschoonover.com/solarized):

     defaults write org.n8gray.QLColorCode hlTheme ide-xcode

 any extra command-line flags for Highlight (see below):

     defaults write org.n8gray.QLColorCode extraHLFlags '-l -W'

 the maximum size (in bytes) for previewed files:

     defaults write org.n8gray.QLColorCode maxFileSize 1000000

 Here are some useful 'highlight' command-line flags (from the man page):

        -F, --reformat=<style>
               reformat output in given style.   <style>=[ansi,  gnu,  kr, java, linux]